The Power of Curated Content in Content Marketing

 How to Make Curated Content Work for You

 - Be on the lookout for popular presentations or webinars.
 Go to Slideshare or TED and search for the most thought-provoking industry speakers.
-Remember, it is all about keyword searches to find messages that are on point.
+Remember, it is all about keyword searches to find messages on point.
 Once you’ve identified a series of presentation resources, embed them in a blog post.
 Your audiences will love it!

 - Demonstrate through examples, i.e. case studies.
 Do you learn by example?
 Many people do.
 Providing case studies is the social proof your audiences want.
 If your objective is to make a point or present an idea, providing examples or case studies will reinforce your message.